goutymcgoutface/public/README.md

 * Sleep: Use a FitBit to track amount of time asleep.
 * Environmental info -- temperature and humidity: (Remain unconvinced this is necessary) Find a website to show average daily temperature and humidity, and track
 * Activity -- maybe?
+* Thought -- the error term could be particularly interesting...
+How much uric acid change is due to factors not measured?

 ## Analysis